PhilipKarns/prosper_loan_data_visualization/README.md

 and risk score.
 The dataset can be found [here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&ust=1554486256021000), and a data dictionary to explain loan variables [here](https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554486256024000).

-#Summary of Findings
+## Summary of Findings
 In the exploration I found that there was a strong relationship between a borrower's credit score and their loan interest rate.
 There is a negative correlation between them, because as credit scores increase, loan interest rates decrease, and vice versa.
 I expected borrowers that utilized a high percentage of their avaialble credit to have higher credit scores, though analysis between those two variables only showed a slight positive correlation.
-Other variables that did have an effect on borrower interest rates and credit scores were Prosper Scores , which is the risk score prosper assigns to a borrower, and homeownership status.
+Other variables that did have an effect on borrower interest rates and credit scores were Prosper Scores, which is the risk score prosper assigns to a borrower, and homeownership status.
 Riskier borrowers had higher interest rates and credit scores, and homeowners had lower interest rates and credit scores.

 Other variables I reviewed included the state the borrower lived in, borrower employment status, and loan